 There are many advantages to performing research during your undergrad.
 Here are a few:

 - conduct research in your field of study

 - gain hands on research experience

 - work alongside a professor

-Students who participate undergraduate research and strive to be active in different ways can be nominated by their faculties for the Provost Scholar Award.
-Check out the accomplishments of 2014-15 and 2015-16 Award recipients.
+Students who participate in undergraduate research and strive to be active in their community can be nominated by their faculties for the Provost Scholar Award.

 Carleton is proud to offer outstanding undergraduate research opportunities.
 Explore the different options below to learn more.